 In an earlier article – The Blish Model – how you can write the perfect newsletter – I explained exactly how you can create a piece of writing that engages, and holds, the attention of your readers.
-In other words, how you can and should be a storyteller.
+Or, if you like, how you can and should be a storyteller.

-In another article – What’s your perspective? – we looked at the gentle art of ‘stepping back’ from your subject matter so you can see it as others do.
+Another article – What’s your perspective? – looked at the gentle art of ‘stepping back’ from your subject matter so you can see it as others do.

 Put those two techniques together – along with the other ideas we’ve examined on this blog – and you will reach an (inevitable) conclusion:

 To write successful marketing copy you need to be a storyteller.
 More importantly, you need to be a good storyteller.